Miner 2049er: Release

 The Atari 8-bit computer version of the game sold well, with one review stating that it sold in similar quantities to the highly publicized Ultima II (1982).
 By 1983, Joaquin Boaz wrote in InfoWorld that Miner 2049er was "selling like crazy".
 Computer Entertainer reported that the ColecoVision version of the game by Micro Fun was the number-one-selling video game of the year.
 In an article published in Video magazine in January 1984, the game was described as "the most widely played home electronic game of all time", and the article also said that "no home-arcade title has had the impact" that the game had had to date.
 Livesay recalled the success of his ports of the game, saying that in "six months later I was making $15,000 a month in royalties, which was a huge amount for a single, 24-year-old kid in the early '80s."
 In a 2007 interview, Hogue reflected on the popularity of the game, saying that it was "a simple game and it's clear at first glance what needs to be done to finish a level.
 But as you're playing along you discover it wasn't quite as easy as you thought."

 In the early 1990s, Hogue licensed Miner 2049er to Mindscape, which designed a version of the game for Game Boy.
 This version which featured scrolling versions of levels from both the 1982 game and its sequel Bounty Bob Strikes Back!
 (1985).
 Hogue recalled that the Game Boy version was "a really poor sales performer" and that "The developers weren't integrating with me on a daily basis; there was more of a 'We've done it, here it is,' approach."

 In 2001, (Note: The first version of the emulator, published in 2001, contains the "20010720" timestamp on its "Help/About..." window.)
 Hogue released the game and its sequel, Bounty Bob Strikes Back!, for free online with an embedded Atari 8-bit computer emulator.
 Hogue said that he released it this way, as opposed to releasing the games' ROMs, as "I'd spent so much time back in the Eighties tweaking those color registers to achieve perfection and I wanted to see the game that way again."

 Magmic released the game for mobile devices in 2007.
 The mobile version of the game features two versions of Miner 2049er: a new version with contemporary cartoon-style graphics of the game as well as a port of the original game, which was coded from scratch.
 Both versions feature gameplay similar to the original release.
-Both the Atari 800 and Atari 2600 versions of Miner2049er were included as part of the Atari 50: The Anniversary Celebration (2022) compilation for Nintendo Switch, PlayStation 4, Steam, and Xbox One.
+Both the Atari 800 and Atari 2600 versions of Miner2049er were included as part of the Atari 50 (2022) compilation for Nintendo Switch, PlayStation 4, Steam, and Xbox One.